James-Loewen/Astro-Tutorial/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
-title: "My first blog post"
+title: "My First Blog Post"
 pubDate: 2023-09-27
 description: "This is the first post of my new Astro blog."
 author: "Me"